nathancarter/manual-nb-grader/to-do-list.md

 Representation flexibility

- * Create slightly different visual styles for markdown/code/output.
- * Use codemirror for editing markdown cells.
+ * Use CodeMirror for editing markdown cells.
+(But this turns out to not be worth the effort--importing CodeMirror is a huge hassle for something so small as this need.)

 Implement a delete-this-file button (with an Are you sure? prompt, and a keyboard shortcut).